markcoatsworth/readthedocs/docs/dagman.rst

 To DAGMan, a node in a DAG may encompass more than a single program submitted to run under HTCondor.

 .. image:: images/dagman-node.png

+.. note:: At one time, the number of HTCondor jobs per node was restricted to one.
+This restriction is now relaxed such that all HTCondor jobs within a node must share a single cluster number.
+See the condor_submit manual page for a further definition of a cluster.
+A limitation exists such that all jobs within the single cluster must use the same log file.
+Separate nodes within a DAG may use different log files.